 Travel around the world this summer with children’s literature.
-Here is a collection on books about diverse kids from around the world.
+Here is a collection of summer books around the world about diverse kids.
 For more ideas about helping children read over the summer check out my Summer Reading Tips for ELLs.

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

 Ada’s Violin– Ada Ríos grew up near a landfill in Paraguay.
 First, a music teacher came to her town and helped to create instruments out of the surrounding trash.
 Then the children of the town became part of a recycles band that went on to perform around the world.

 Elena’s Serenade– In this realistic fantasy Elena wants to become a glassblower like her father.
 She is told that is only a job for men.
 Elena travels to the Mexican town where great glassblowers work.
 On the way, she blows magic and helps those around her.
 Next, she discovers she can create amazing shapes out of glass.
 Finally, she is able to share this gift with her father.

 One Plastic Bag: Isatou Ceesay and the Recycling Women of the Gambia– Isatou Ceesay thinks of a way to help clean up the garbage littering her home in Gambia.
 In addition, she finds a way to help earn money.

 Sitti’s Secrets– A girl visits her Palestinian grandmother.
 The girl does not speak Arabic.
 At first, this is challenging for the two of them, but over time the girl discovers alternate ways to communicate.

 Monsoon– A girl describes the anticipation that those around her feel as they wait for the summer rains to come to their Indian city.
 Finally, it arrives and the town is joyful!
 This book is full of descriptive vocabulary and offers readers a glimpse into everyday life in India.